slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
+“The world is divided between victims and predators, and you have to defend yourself against both.” -- Florenz Baron
+- the worst thing about betrayal is that it never comes from your enemies. - the godfather
+- when working surround yourself with people more sucessful than you. when playing surround yourself with people happier than you. -- naval
 - When narratives begin to shift and the once good guys are labelled as bad it's not surprising they fight back.
 They'll point to criticisms as exaggerations.
 Their faults as misunderstandings.
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
 > *"Só os mais corajosos conseguem fazer a paz."
 -- Trump*
 - heros are your idealized selfes
+- understand the difference of an adversary and an enemy to not accumulate enemys.
 -->

 > *"Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous."